-(1) With the exception of the prohibitions in Seventh Circuit Rule 32.1, this Court does not prohibit the citation of unreported or non-precedential opinions, decisions, orders, judgments, or other written dispositions.

-(2) If a party cites an unreported opinion, decision, order, judgment or other written disposition, the party must file and serve a copy of that opinion, decision, order, judgment, or other written disposition.
+- (1) With the exception of the prohibitions in Seventh Circuit Rule 32.1, this Court does not prohibit the citation of unreported or non-precedential opinions, decisions, orders, judgments, or other written dispositions. - (2) If a party cites an unreported opinion, decision, order, judgment or other written disposition that is not available in a publicly accessible electronic database, the party must file and serve a copy of that opinion, decision, order, judgment, or other written disposition. - (3) Service of Copies on Pro Se Parties.
+If a party cites an unreported opinion, decision, order, judgment or other written disposition, the party must file and serve a copy of that opinion, decision, order, judgment, or other written disposition on pro se parties regardless of whether it is available in a publicly accessible electronic database. - (k) Notice of Supplemental Authority.
+If pertinent and significant authorities relevant to an issue raised in a pending motion come to a party's attention after a party's final brief on the motion has been filed, the party may file a Notice of Supplemental Authority, attaching the new authority, without leave of the court.
+The Notice of Supplemental Authority may not contain any argument but may identify the page or section in the filed briefs to which the authority is relevant.